OneRNG/tt-cpu8/README.md

 - c h l: mov x, #hl
 - d h l: jne a/c, hl	if h[3] the test c otherwise test a
 - e h l: jeq a/c, hl	if h[3] the test c otherwise test a
-- f h l: jmp hl
+- f h l: jmp/call hl

 Memory references are a 3 bit (8 byte) offset from the x or y index registers - the general idea is that the y register points to an 8 register scratch pad block (a bit like an 8051) but can also be repurposed for copies when required.